-In case study method, employees deal with an issue taking it as an assignment or case study and come out with the solution.
-Employees find out solutions for the case through in-depth analysis creative thinking that improves employee competency.
+In case study method, employees deal with an issue by taking it as an assignment or case study and coming out with a solution.
+Employees find out solutions for the case through in-depth analysis and creative thinking that improves employee competency.

 (5) Incident Method

 In the incident method, real incidents are presented to the employees to find out the solution through them.
 It may be through individual opinion or group discussion or both.